lowRISC/opentitan/doc/rm/comportability_specification/index.md

 ### Reset

 At this time, no additional information is required to indicate the reset scheme for the peripheral IP.
-It is assumed that each clock will come with its related reset pins targeted for that clock domain.
+It is assumed that each clock comes with its related reset pins targeted for that clock domain.
 Resets within the design are **asynchronous active low** (see below).
 Special care will be required for security sensitive storage elements.
 Further instructions on the handling of these storage elements will come at a later date.